fluidmindapp/fluidmindapp.github.io/_posts/2024-03-06-the-early-days-of-fluidmind-and-euthymia-technologies.md

 ### Trust in FluidMind

 FluidMind solves the first component: *Have many people answer these questions*.
 The next two components are way off in the future, but I will say this: it's going to take a lot of effort to build the trust necessary to convince people to let my company collect their mental health data, even if it's fully anonymized.
-For now, **<span style="color: #3366ff;">I will not collect that data at all</span>**.
+Right now, **<span style="color: #3366ff;">I do not collect that data at all</span>**.
 FluidMind encrypts all your results and stores them locally to your phone - **<span style="color: #3366ff;">none of it is put on external servers</span>**.

 It might even be possible that this day of full trust may never come.
 But if that's the case, then I hope in the meantime I can build something that people love to use regardless of the reason I started it.